guccialex/basic-yew-site/README.md

+How it works:

+In the the root directory, there are three rust projects

+Yew, which is compiled with trunk to render a dist folder that contains the files needed to serve the frontend of the application on the browser

+Server, which serves the files in the dist folder, and any other backend services

+Shared, which contains serializable structures visible to both the yew and server, so that they can send and receive data between each other

+build.sh

+Builds the files needed for distribution in /yew/dist

+Copies that dist folder to the server

+Then builds the server and runs it and serves it on port 8080

 To build and deploying on Google cloud run:

 1. Copy the code here, put it in a repository connected to your github account